Does Your Radiation Equipment Need To Be Registered?

 AASP – Radiation Health Authorized Radiation Health Administrative Organization

-Alberta Labour has delegated authority to AASP – Radiation Health to issue registration certificates for designated radiation equipment.
+Alberta Labour and Immigration has delegated authority to AASP – Radiation Health to issue registration certificates for designated radiation equipment.
 You must apply for registration before installing new equipment or operating existing equipment.
 Radiation equipment that is in transit or in storage and not capable of being energized does not require a registration certificate.

 Radiation Equipment Requiring a Registration Certificate